suffolklibraries/lgc/content/collections/events/art-space-pottery-clay-workshop.md

     content:
       -
         type: text
-        text: 'Learn about printmaking with Art Space, a workshop series for 12 to 16 year olds!'
+        text: 'Learn about ceramic art with Art Space, a workshop series for 12 to 16 year olds!'
   -
     type: paragraph
     content: